-- Transporters must be in good condition, painted and rust-free. - The hydraulic systems must be functioning properly and not leaking. - The transporters should be equipped with stone guards above the wheels. - The surface of the decks and ramps must offer firm hold without sharp edges. - Loading ramps must be placed at a sufficiently low angle to enable easy access and prevent damage to the under body of the transported vehicles.
-The minimum standard is a maximum ramp angle of 8 degrees. - The transporters must respect the local health and safety requirements. - The loading deck pillars, the ropes and the supports of the safety ropes should be cushioned to secure damage free opening of the vehicle doors.
+- Transporters must be in good condition, painted and rust-free. - The hydraulic systems must be functioning properly and not leaking. - The transporters should be equipped with stone guards above the wheels. - The surface of the decks and ramps must offer good grip without sharp edges. - Loading ramps must be placed at a sufficiently low angle to enable easy access and prevent damage to the under body of the transported vehicles.
+The industry standard is a maximum ramp angle of 8 degrees. - Transporters must respect the local health and safety requirements. - The loading deck pillars, the ropes and the supports of the safety ropes should be cushioned to secure damage free opening of the vehicle doors. - Vehicles must be properly secured on trailers, height and weight regulations must be adhered to.